Skip to contents

 Value

-• mode = "duckspatial" (default): A duckspatial_df (lazy spatial data frame) backed by dbplyr/DuckDB.
+• duckspatial (default): A duckspatial_df (lazy spatial data frame) backed by dbplyr/DuckDB.

-• When name is provided: writes the table in the DuckDB connection and returns TRUE (invisibly).
+When name is provided, the result is also written as a table or view in DuckDB and the function returns TRUE (invisibly).

 Details